kaspermunch/PopulationGenomicsCourse/Exercises/ClusterPracticals/README.md

 pscp -P 8922 [user]@185.45.23.197:[dir]/[file] .
 ```

-In order to copy files from your local machine to the cluster, you just need to invers the order:
+In order to copy files from your local machine to the cluster, you just need to inverse the order:

 ```bash
 pscp -P 8922 ./[file] [user]@185.45.23.197:[dir]/